-Recommendation 12.
+Recommendation 14.
 Provide economic guidance and support to help doulas become billable providers, receive appropriate billable rates, and explore alternative payment options and compensation.
 [DHCS and MCPs]

 Doula services became an approved Medi-Cal benefit in January 2023.
 However, implementation of the benefit has been challenging.
 Doulas face many new barriers, including navigating the complicated process to enroll as a provider and learning how to bill, but technical assistance (TA) and support from DHCS is limited.
 One key informant said, "Applying to be a Medi-Cal provider is hard and painful, so we feel that for our doulas.
 That's the biggest barrier."
-In addition, the billing rate for doulas is low, which affects the strength of the doula workforce and service availability.
+While California's initial Medi-Cal billing rate for doulas was low, it was raised in January 2024 to appropriately compensate and incentivize the doula workforce and improve service availability.
+JHCS launched a Doula Implementation Stakeholder Workgroup in March 2023 comprised of doulas, providers, consumer and community advocates, county representatives, and health plans.
+This workgroup is developing a report identifying barriers to doula access and recommendations to increase access, which it expects to release in July 2025.

-• Strategy 12.1.
+- Strategy 14.1.
 Offer TA for doulas on how to enroll as Medi-Cal providers.
-[DHCS] DHCS has provided instructions outlining how doula providers can enroll as Medi-Cal providers, 124 but DHCS should consider implementing a TA model similar to the Providing Access and Transforming Health Technical Assistance Marketplace to further support doula enrollment.
-This TA marketplace provides free capacity-building resources to CBOs, providers, local government agencies, federally qualified health centers, and Medi-Cal Indian Health Program designees implementing enhanced care management and community supports services.125 A central hub for doulas with additional enrollment and billing resources akin to this TA marketplace, including a DHCS enrollment specialist available for one-on-one assistance, would strengthen doulas' network and capacity in the state.

-Strategy 12.2.
-Raise the billing rate for doulas to reflect the expertise that goes into the specialty.
-[DHCS] One key informant said, "The payment structure [for doulas] is not such that anyone is going out to pursue [it as] a career and do services without a private pay option."
-Higher billing rates would enable more people, particularly Black and Native American people who represent the communities emphasized in the 50x2025 Bold Goals, to view doula services as a viable career path, thereby increasing the availability of and access to doula services.
-DHCS could also increase the billing rate for doulas who complete specific training on IPV, as they would provide more comprehensive services.
+[DHCS] DHCS has provided instructions outlining how doula providers can enroll as Medi-Cal providers, but DHCS should consider implementing a TA model similar to the PATH TA Marketplace to further support doula enrollment.
+This TA marketplace provides free capacity-building resources to CBOs, providers, local government agencies, federally qualified health centers, and Medi-Cal Indian Health Program designees implementing ECM and community supports services.
+A central hub for doulas with additional enrollment and billing resources akin to this TA marketplace, including a DHCS enrollment specialist available for one-on-one assistance, would strengthen doulas' network and capacity in the state. - Strategy 14.2.
+Raise the billing rate for doulas with training on IPV to reflect the expertise that goes into the specialty.
+[DHCS] Higher billing rates enable more people, particularly Black and Native American people who represent the communities emphasized in the 50x2025 Bold Goals, to view doula services as a viable career path, thereby increasing the availability of and access to doula services.
+On January 1, 2024, DHCS increased Medi-Cal fee-for-service doula rates.
+The rate for initial 90-minute visits increased from approximately \$126 to \$198 per visit; prenatal and postpartum visits increased from about \$60 to \$162 per visit; and the maximum total doula reimbursement for "all initial recommendation visits and support during vaginal delivery" increased from approximately \$1,515 to \$3,153, making California's reimbursement rate one of the highest in the country.
+Going forward, DHCS could also increase the billing rate for doulas who complete specific training on IPV, as they would provide more comprehensive services. - Strategy 14.3.

-"The base Medi-Cal rate what doula would actually take that?"

-• Strategy 12.3.
 Explore alternative payment models for doula services.
-[MCPs] MCPs should consider equitable pricing models for doulas; for example, one MCP categorizes doulas as specialists, which enables the MCP to pay doulas a much higher rate than the Medi-Cal fee schedule.
-IPV specialization could also make doulas eligible for a higher rate.
+[MCPs] MCPs should consider equitable pricing models for doulas.
+For example, MCPs could provide doulas who specialize in IPV services higher rates than the Medi-Cal fee schedule.
 Another option is to employ doulas through community organizations, capitalizing on the trust and structure those organizations have already built.
 DHCS and CDPH could potentially use Title V funding to support community organizations' efforts to train, certify, and bill for doula services.
-126

-Recommendation 13.
+Recommendation 15.
 Train doulas to address IPV through prenatal and postpartum care.
 [DHCS and MCPs]